jambuur/APEDSK99/README.md

 The LED can flash in the following intricate error patterns:

 1. flash            : SPI / SD Card fault/not ready
 2. flash-flash      : can't read DSR binary image (/APEDSK99.DSR)
-3. flash-flash-flash       : no valid DSR header (>AA) at DSR RAM >4000
+3. flash-flash-flash: no valid DSR header (>AA) at DSR RAM >4000

 ### *QA*